mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

        [1010,  992,  986, ..., 1013, 1013, 1013],
        [ 999,  983,  988, ..., 1013, 1013, 1013],
        [1006,  983,  993, ..., 1013, 1013, 1013]], dtype=int16)

+>>> d.HDFEOS.SWATHS.ColumnAmountAerosol.Data_Fields.TerrainPressure.min()
+620
 {% endhighlight %}

 Final Thoughts
 --------------

-*Often the hardest thing is finding what you already have.*
+*Often the greatest challenge is finding what you already have.*

 Discovery and exploration are just as important as computation.
 By extending the Blaze's expression system to collections of datasets we create a smooth